ParallelSSH/parallel-ssh/doc/advanced.rst

 .. note::

    Proxy host connections are asynchronous and use the SSH protocol's native TCP tunneling - aka local port forward.
-No external commands are used for the proxy connection, unlike the `ProxyCommand` directive in OpenSSH and other utilities.
+No external commands or processes are used for the proxy connection, unlike the `ProxyCommand` directive in OpenSSH and other utilities.

    While the connections initiated by ``ParallelSSH`` are asynchronous, the connections from proxy host -> target hosts may not be, depending on SSH server implementation.
 If only one proxy host is used to connect to a large number of target hosts and proxy SSH server connections are *not* asynchronous, this may adversely impact performance on the proxy host.